North Shields: Meadow Well

 Following the Meadow Well riots, in July 1992 the Government granted £37.5 million over five years to regenerate that area of the town, as part of the City Challenge scheme.

 Royal Quays

 An extensive regeneration programme costing £16 million saw the revitalisation of the redundant Albert Edward docks.
-Across an 80 hectare area, the former Tyne and Wear Development Corporation partnered with North Tyneside Council and the private sector to provide a mix of housing, leisure facilities, office space and industrial sites.
-The Wet N Wild indoor water park, an outlet shopping centre, a bowling alley, a soccer dome and a marina form the centrepiece to the Royal Quays development to the west of the town.
+Across an 80-hectare area, the former Tyne and Wear Development Corporation partnered with North Tyneside Council and the private sector to provide a mix of housing, leisure facilities, office space and industrial sites.
+The Wet N Wild indoor water park, an outlet shopping centre, a bowling alley, a soccer dome and a marina formed the centrepiece to the Royal Quays development to the west of the town.

 Mark di Suvero's Tyne Anew (1999), his only large-scale public artwork in the UK, can be seen at Albert Edward Dock.

+The shopping centre was rebranded by new owners as the Newcastle Quays Retail in early 2024.
+The centre had declined over a number of years prior to the former owner being placed into administration in 2023.

 Fish Quay

 Similarly, major regeneration of the Fish Quay, on the riverside to the south-east of the town centre, has included the construction of luxury apartments and the conversion of existing buildings into restaurants and bars alongside the working quay.
 In November 2018, North Tyneside Council announced plans for further development to enhance the area as a food and drink destination.